 Types of Aid

-Scholarships for incoming first year students with substantial promise are automatically awarded by the Law School’s Office of Admissions based on LSAT, prior academic record, and past service and experience.
+Scholarships for incoming first year students with substantial promise are automatically awarded by the College of Law Office of Admissions based on LSAT, prior academic record, and past service and experience.
 All applicants are considered for merit scholarships and no additional application is necessary.
 Transfer students are considered after completing a full year at St. Thomas Law.
 For additional information on specific award criteria, contact the Office of Admissions.

 Some incoming scholarships may be renewed for the second and third years based on academic performance in the first year.
 All awards are made on a yearly basis for the Fall and Spring semesters only.
 Scholarship recipients are notified of the retention policy applying to their scholarships at the time of award.
 For retention data, click here.